tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 : The moment when the keys become invalid.
 Uses the same unit as not_before.

+host_pointer
+: A HostPointer structure containing address information for the hosts carrying the corresponding private ESNI key.

 extensions
 : A list of extensions that the client can take into consideration when generating a Client Hello message.
 The format is defined in